gaqzi/reflections/content/python/limit_concurrency_with_semaphore.md

 import httpx

-# Reusing http client allows us to reuse a pool of TCP connection.
+# Reusing http client allows us to reuse a pool of TCP connections.
 client = httpx.AsyncClient()

 # Initialize a semaphore object with a limit of 3.